 Stylistic choices like this were arbitrated by me to be whichever choice I considered to be most conventional.

 The study was originally intended to be face-to-face, showing users an on-screen Lean proof with the help of the Lean infoview to give information on the intermediate proof state.
-However, due to the study being remote, instead the material was presented static images presented within a web-form.
+However, due to the study being remote, the material was presented using static images within a web-form instead.
 This meant that all of the proofs needed to be read without the help of any software.
-So I wrote the Lean proofs in a different style to one that would be found in the Lean mathematics library.
+So I wrote the Lean proofs in a different style to the one that would be found in the Lean mathematics library.
+The following list gives these stylistic changes.
 I will discuss the validity implications of this in Section 6.7.